-The app isn’t public yet, but is expected to be soon.
-Until then, Spiesman has a website dedicated to the same concept of the app, Beemachine.ai.
+The app is available on Android and iOS.
+Also, Spiesman has a website dedicated to the same concept of the app, Beemachine.ai.

 In the future, Spiesman hopes to expand the app to cover more pollinators, including butterflies, beetles and flies.
 In the process of the app’s development, there will be an option for experts to confirm and others to discuss the prediction of the A.I. model in a communication function.